cmrajan/wnframework/docs/docs_v170/reference/source/report_builder.rst

       Set the value of a filter

+   .. function:: set_filter_properties(doctype, label, property_dict)

+      Set field properties on a filter as specified in property dict

    .. function:: add_filter(f)

       Add a filter in the by specifying the field properties in a dictionary.

+   .. function:: get_filter(doctype, label)

+      Returns the `Field` object of that filter

    .. function:: run()